[Warning! This may want you to quit your job now.]

 I said to myself… I love to shoot footage, I also love time lapses, I love to test cameras and see how they perform in different environments… maybe that’s a cool way to practice my craft, shoot more great stuff and earn credits for future spending for licensing new templates.

-Then, I started to travel more, shoot more & better videos… short story long… I’m reaching $3,000 monthly passive (!) income on just one platform:) Again, it’s not an amount that you get for robbing a bank, but it’s a pretty cool amount of money for doing stuff that you love in a free time!
+Then, I started to travel more, shoot more & better videos… short story long… I’m reaching $3,000 monthly passive (!) income on just one platform:) Again, it’s not an amount that you get for robbing a bank, but it’s a pretty cool amount of money for doing stuff that you love in free time!
 I can say that 90% of my portfolio was created in spare time.
 Depending on where you are, you may make a living out of it!
 Or… just pay your rent.
 Like I do when living in Silicon Valley.
 Well, it’s expensive here.

-You might probably think that I was lucky, because I started few years ago, built a nice portfolio and right now the whole marketplace is too crowded.
+You might probably think that I was lucky, because I started a few years ago, built a nice portfolio and right now the whole marketplace is too crowded.
 Definitely, no!
 It’s always a good time to build up your portfolio, find an interesting niche and start earning money by doing what you love.
 Currently, it’s an amazing time for videographers.
 Cameras and lenses are getting better and better, but also cheaper.
 Today, you need to spend around $3K-$5K to buy a good set that will allow you to create truly amazing pictures that will look like shot on Red Helium or Arri Alexa that cost around $20K just for the camera body:) Here are some examples from my portfolio shot on Panasonic GH4 and Panasonic GH5:

-And here are few time lapses that you can shoot almost on any kind of digital camera:
+And here are a few time lapses that you can shoot almost on any kind of digital camera:

 I hope that I was able to convince at least some of you that shooting stock footage might be a cool addition to your daily job.
 It’s always super hard to start, but when you catch the flow, I assure you that you will love it.